 Dr. Anna Opel

 Dr. Anna Opel was born in Limburg/Lahn.
 She is a freelance writer and translator and lives in Berlin.
-During her studied of History and Theatre Studies in Berlin, she was the managing director of the Theaterdock in the Kulturfabrik, Lehrter Straße with Gesine Danckwart.
-In 1996, she was assistant dramaturg at the Deutsche Theater Berlin and was part of the team that founded the Baracke, while also completing her first translations.
+During her degree in History and Theatre Studies in Berlin, she was the managing director of the Theaterdock in the Kulturfabrik, Lehrter Straße with Gesine Danckwart.
+In 1996, she was assistant dramaturge at the Deutsches Theater Berlin and was part of the team that founded the Baracke, while also completing her first translations.
 From 1997-2001, she wrote her doctoral dissertation “Sprachkörper – Sprache und Körper in den Texten von Werner Fritsch, Rainald Goetz und Sarah Kane” (Language Bodies – Language and Bodies in the Texts of Werner Fritsch, Rainald Goetz und Sarah Kane).
-Afteds she worked freelance as an editor, theatre translator and culture journalist for Theater der Zeit, Freitag, Zitty, Berliner Zeitung and Missy Magazine.
-Since 2002, she has translated from British and American English for S. Fischer, Rowohlt and Felix Bloch Erben and is occasional a drama editor for the Felix Bloch Erben Press. www.annaopel.de
+Afterwards, she worked freelance as an editor, theatre translator and culture journalist for Theater der Zeit, Der Freitag, Zitty, Berliner Zeitung and Missy Magazine.
+Since 2002, she has translated from British and American English for S. Fischer, Rowohlt and Felix Bloch Erben and is occasionally a drama editor for the Felix Bloch Erben Press. www.annaopel.de

 Dr. Iwona Uberman